hexaxsoftwares/houx.js/README.md

     attributes or params for the widget pased to self, can be passed alongside the self params. children are passed as children to px-widget
 ## Data Observation
-  To perfom a data Observation within the widget instance datas, the 'observer' option can be used.
+  To perfom a data Observation within the widget instance datas, the 'observers' option can be used.

   Within the observe object option, pixel acceptd only  object, with names that references the widget defined model instances datas